firesidefiction/firesidefiction.github.io/_posts/issues/06-FQ-OCT-19/issue-73/2019-11-19-the-boy-on-the-roof.md

 ---
 layout: story
+category: short story
+issue: 73, November 2019
+issue-cover: issue-73-cover.png
+issue-buy-link:
 title: The Boy on the Roof
+subtitle:
-author: Francesca Forrest
+author: francesca-forrest
+author-2:
+author-3:
-editor: Julia Rios
+editor: julia-rios
+illustrator:
+copyeditor: chelle-parker
+selector:
+translator:
+narrator: C. S. E. Cooney
+letterer:
 date: 2019-11-19 01:00:01 -0500
-category: short story
 permalink: the-boy-on-the-roof
 audiourl: http://traffic.libsyn.com/firesidemagazine/FQ-OCT-2019-11-19-The_Boy_on_the_Roof.mp3
-narrator: C. S. E. Cooney
-published: true
 teaser: "“Did you marry the clouds too?” asked the boy."
-author-img: francesca-forrest.jpg
-author-bio: |
-  Francesca Forrest is the author of _The Inconvenient God_ (Annorlunda Books, 2018), about a slacker god with a mysterious past, and the novel _Pen Pal_ (2013), a story of friendship and heroism from the margins, as well as short stories that have appeared in _Not One of Us_, _Strange Horizons_, and other online and print venues, including anthologies.
-She’s old enough to have four grown children and young enough not to have mastered object permanence just yet.
-She lives in western Massachusetts.
-proofread: true
+art:
+artcaption:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
 contentnote:
+generalnote:
+published: true
 ---

 “Washing area is there, and you can hang your things on that pole,” the manager of the hostel said, pointing to a large stone sink and then to a pole not yet fluttering with shirts and skirts and trousers.
 “No more than two buckets of water per lodger per wash — it’s metered, so don’t try to take more; it’ll turn off — and no more than three washes a week.
 And tell me if the boy bothers you.”